 It might not seem like a big step in mesothelioma treatment, but given the quick progression and low survival rate of the disease, even a small improvement in prognosis is an important step in the right direction.

 In contrast to conventional drug-based cancer treatments, immunotherapy involves manipulating the patient’s own immune system to fight the cancer on a cellular level.

 A recently completed trial in Philadelphia has used immunotherapy to make healthy cells recognize cancer cells in the mesothelium, and then destroy them as they would a virus or infection.
 The researchers harvested immune cells from each mesothelioma patient, clinically engineered them, reproduced them, and then reintroduced this bigger batch of modified cells to the patient’s body.

-The results were positive: once the engineered cells were returned to the body, researchers observed anti-tumour activity and even an increase in natural immune response.
+The results were positive: once the engineered cells were returned to the body, researchers observed anti-tumor activity and even an increase in the natural immune response.
 Ultimately, this could spell a more comfortable and efficient method for slowing the progression of pleural mesothelioma.

 Gene Therapy Trials

 Researchers have also given some attention to gene therapy for mesothelioma, which involves adding new genes to cancer cells that will make them easier to kill.
 In one recent University of Pennsylvania study, researchers used “suicide gene therapy” to attack mesothelioma tumors: a specialized gene was inserted into a virus that would make cancer cells vulnerable to a certain drug, and that virus was introduced into the cancerous tissue.
 After the drug was administered, 4 of the 34 patients experienced a decrease in the size of their tumors.